NCATS-Tangerine/cq-notebooks/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

 *4. All inferences must be made with respect to the binning strategy, 'study' design, and type of integrated feature table.*

 *Access to ICEES is open to all Translator team members and is not subject to regulatory constraints.*

+Additional versioning information regarding geocodes:

+*1. ICEES integrated feature tables, v1.0.0 - patient- and visit-level tables are available from years 2010 and 2011; geocodes are from year 2016.*

+*2. ICEES integrated feature tables, v2.0.0. - patient- and visit-level tables are available for years 2010, 2011, 2012, 2013, 2015, and 2016; geocodes are from year 2018.*

 **[ICEES API](https://icees.renci.org/apidocs/)**